CrissyHoo/ECL/README.md

-# ECL: EXCLUSIVE CURRICULUM LEARNING FOR VIDEO SUPER-RESOLUTION
+# ECL: Exclusive Curriculum Learning for Video Super-Resolution
-This is the code of [ECL: EXCLUSIVE CURRICULUM LEARNING FOR VIDEO SUPER-RESOLUTION](https://ieeexplore.ieee.org/abstract/document/9859754).
+This is the code of [ECL: ECL: Exclusive Curriculum Learning for Video Super-Resolution](https://ieeexplore.ieee.org/abstract/document/9859754).
 This work is based on [OVSR](https://github.com/psychopa4/OVSR).